J-Bills/track-twin/README.md

-# TrackMatch
+# track-twin

-TrackMatch is a project that creates personalized Spotify playlists based on the similarity to a given track.
-Simply input a song, and TrackMatch will webscrape cosine.club and create a Spotify playlist containing the results!
+track-twin is a project that creates personalized Spotify playlists based on the similarity to a given track using machine learning.
+Simply input a song, and track-twin will webscrape cosine.club and create a Spotify playlist on your account containing the results!

 ## Features